 In recognition of the pressing transportation needs in Northern Virginia, during the 2019 General Assembly Session, the Governor and the General Assembly used the new interstate funding initiative to partially replace funds diverted from the region.
 The Commonwealth estimates that when fully implemented in FY 2022, the new interstate funding tools will raise just under \$20 million annually for the Authority and its member jurisdictions.
-However, actual receipts and March 2020 pre-COVID Commonwealth revenue estimates indicate this revenue will average \$13.6 million from FY2021 through FY2026.
+Current Virginia estimates show the Authority will receive on average \$13.5 million each year for FY 2022-2027 from the Interstate Operations and Enhancement Fund.

 In the 2020 General Assembly Session, the Authority secured an additional \$50 million in replacement dedicated revenues.
-Starting May 1, 2021, the Authority and the member jurisdictions, will have access to a \$.10/\$100 regional grantors tax and \$20 million annually from the state Commonwealth Transportation Fund.
+The Authority and the member jurisdictions have access to a \$.10/\$100 regional grantors tax and \$20 million annually from the state Commonwealth Transportation Fund.

-An additional \$32 million in annual dedicated revenues is still needed to restore dedicated regional revenues to pre-2018 levels of funding.
-The Authority favors statewide revenue as the first source of funding which helps limit additional burdens on Northern Virginia taxpayers already paying for extensive multi-modal transportation projects in the region.
+An additional \$38.5 million in annual dedicated revenues is still needed to restore dedicated regional revenues to pre-2018 levels.
+The Authority favors statewide revenue as the first source of funding which helps limit additional burdens on Northern Virginia taxpayers already paying for extensive multimodal transportation projects in the region.
+To date the Northern Virginia region has absorbed an increase of \$.20/\$100 in the grantors tax and a 3% increase in the transit occupancy tax to produce revenue to complete critical multimodal transportation infrastructure.

-II.
-PROTECT DEDICATED REVENUE SOURCES AND POWERS OF THE NORTHERN VIRGINIA TRANSPORTATION AUTHORITY (New Position)
+III.
+PROTECT VIRGINIA'S TRANSPORTATION FUNDING (New Position)